 How to Organize WordPress Posts

 The Post Types Order plugin allows you to order posts and post type objects using a drag-n-drop sortable interface.
 The order can be customized within the default WordPress post type archive list page or a separate reorder interface which will display all objects.
-You can reorder the posts for any custom post types you define.
+You can reorder your posts for any custom post types you define.

 How to Order WordPress Posts Chronologically

 When you add a new post to WordPress, by default, the most recent post is displayed first.
 If you just have one post you want to move, you can accomplish that by changing the date accordingly so that is appears in the order you would like.

 How to Organize WordPress Pages

 You can change the order that your pages are displayed by using the Order field of the Page Attributes module.